I have blog posts on the following of his films:

 FilmReference.com opens their article saying,

 By any standard Kenji Mizoguchi must be considered among the world's greatest directors.
 Known in the West for the final half-dozen films which crowned his career, Mizoguchi considered himself a popular as well as a serious artist.
 He made eighty-five films during his career, evidence of that popularity.
 Like John Ford, Mizoguchi is one of the few directorial geniuses to play a key role in a major film industry.
 In fact, Mizoguchi once headed the vast union governing all production personnel in Japan, and was awarded more than once the industry's most coveted citations.
-But it is as a meticulous, passionate artist that Mizoguchi will be remembered.
+But it is as a meticulous, passionate artist that Mizoguchi will be remembered.and closes by saying,

 A passionate but contemplative artist, struggling with issues crucial to cinema and society, Mizoguchi will continue to reward anyone who looks closely at his films.
 His awesome talent, self-discipline, and productivity guarantee this.